After Wisdom Tooth Removal

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.

 - Sore throats and pain when swallowing are not uncommon following surgery.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in a few days.

 - Stiffness of the jaw muscles may cause difficulty opening your mouth for a few days or more following surgery.
-This is a normal post-operative event which will resolve in time.
-Gently, repeated opening of the mouth wide enough to accommodate at least two fingers placed vertically between your front teeth will help this, as will warm compresses.
+This is a normal post-operative event that will resolve in time.
+Gentle, repeated opening of the mouth wide enough to accommodate at least two fingers placed vertically between your front teeth will help this, as will warm compresses.
 Headaches may also occur.

 The pain and swelling may maximize 2-3 days following surgery should subside each day following that.
 If your post-operative pain or swelling worsens or unusual symptoms occur call our office for instructions.

 Often, there will be a hole where the tooth was removed which may not appear for several days.
 The hole will gradually fill in from the bottom up over the next few weeks.
 In the meantime, the area should be kept clean especially after meals.
 When lower teeth are removed, a plastic syringe will be provided that may be used to gently irrigate the hole(s) starting 5-6 days following surgery.
-Irrigate the area with luke warm tap water by carefully placing the tip of the syringe directly into the hole.
-Upper extraction sites typically only require gently rinsing of the mouth and a syringe is not needed.
+Irrigate the area with lukewarm tap water by carefully placing the tip of the syringe directly into the hole.
+Upper extraction sites typically only require gentle rinsing of the mouth; a syringe is not needed.

 Brushing your teeth is okay – just be gentle at the surgical sites.